Mr-Wang119/MyBlog/source/about/index.md

 ---
 Greeting!

 I'm Zhe Wang.
 Currently, I'm a graduate student majoring in *Electrical and Computer Engineering* at *the University of Illinois at Urbana-Champaign*.
 I first became interested in computers during middle school.
-By searching the Internet, I learned how to deal with them, such as using FTP to access shared files.
+I learned how to deal with them by searching the Internet, such as using FTP to access shared files.
 I also found ways to make tasks easier, such as running commands to shut the computer down every day after school automatically.
 I was attracted to computer science through this experience.
 I borrowed my brother’s teaching material from his university and started to learn the C Language and the basics of computer architecture.
 These experiences strengthened my goal to become a computer engineer in the future.

 ## Work Experience